Bartosz-Biesaga/WFiIS-FoCG/README.md

 Project for the fourth semester Fundamentals of Computer Graphics course at AGH.
 ___
 ### Project description
-This project is a simple desktop application, that allows user to perform selective color correction of loaded image by choosing color they want to change from image and target color from RGB color cube.
+This project is a simple desktop application, that allows the user to perform selective color correction of loaded image by choosing a color from the image to change and target color from RGB color cube.
 Strength and range of correction can be regulated with two sliders.

 Project was created using C++ GUI library wxWidgets.